Sandrainporto/rsschool-cv/cv.md

 *********
 ## **Profile**
- Today I am on my way into the world of front-end development.
-My youth and sense of purpose will help me to reach good results in these sphere.
-Several month of self-education and creation of a few html and css constuctions loved me into this subject.\
- Nowadays my aim is to deeper the knowledge of this science, obtain experience in new technologies and methods of front-end development, improve the skills necessary for successful subject proficiency.
+ A few months ago I began my own long journey from a complete Zero in the frontend development sphere to Hero.
+Several month of self-education made it clear that I want to dive deep into this subject and to follow the best practices and mentors to write clean and high-performance code in order to become a demanded frontend developer that one day will use obtained skills to create uniq and stylish apps that are beautiful outside and intelligent under the hood.

 *******
 ## **Skills**
 * **HTML**
+* **CSS/SASS**
+* **JavaScript**
+* **React**
-* **CSS**
+* **BEM**
 * **Git**
 * **GitHub**
-* **VS Сode**

 -------
 ## **Code examples**